 Acknowledgement: The picture ‘shadow work’ is by Tony Hall and is reproduced under a Creative Commons Licence (Attribution-Noncommercial-Share Alike 2.0 Generic) – http://www.flickr.com/photos/anotherphotograph/3389627948/

 How to cite this article: Smith, Mark K. (2008) ‘Sustainable communities and neighbourhoods.
-Theory, policy and practice’, the encyclopaedia of informal education. [www.infed.org/communities/sustainable_communities.htm].
+Theory, policy and practice’, The encyclopedia of pedagogy and informal education. [www.infed.org/communities/sustainable_communities.htm].

 © Mark K. Smith 2006, 2008